-The show follows Chicago native Emily who moves to Paris on a one-year placement with a French firm as a last-minute replacement after her boss falls pregnant.
+The show, season 1 of which came out in October 2020, follows Chicago native Emily who moves to Paris on a one-year placement with a French firm as a last-minute replacement after her boss falls pregnant.

 She is there to advise them on their social media strategy because, as she sweetly explains to her new colleagues, “Americans invented social media” but finds that they are not receptive to her input, which is often delivered through a translation app because Emily does not speak French.